OdysseyPTA/OdysseyPTA.github.io/ticketing.md

 You have two options to get that extra ticket:

 1. Wait until you are released to obtain a fifth ticket within a couple days of the performance.
+This is a last-minute option that requires flexibility and quick action.
 The original capacity stays the same, so make sure you get your fifth ticket before everyone else fills up the performance.
+Option 2 may be more reliable.

 2. Communicate with your peers in the Odyssey community.
 Find someone who isn't using their full allocation and is willing to share with you.